Thank you for your response

-Hence, if any of the vital information required in a typical GST invoice is missing, it can be said to be a fake invoice.
+Hence, if any of the vital information required in a GST invoice is missing, it can be a fake invoice.
+For Example,

-(i) If a trader issues a GST invoice dated 01/01/2019 with no GSTIN mentioned on it, then it would be considered to be a fake invoice.
+(i) If a trader issues a GST invoice without GSTIN, it would be considered a fake invoice.

-(ii) If a business has not been registered under GST but uses a fake GSTIN on the invoice and charges GST, it will also be considered a fake invoice and the tax paid will not get deposited with the Government
+(ii) If a business has not been registered under GST but uses a fake GSTIN on the invoice and charges GST, it will also be considered a fake invoice as the tax paid will not get deposited with the government.

-This article further discusses how to identify a fake GSTIN, and how to cross-check the tax rates charged on the invoice.
+This article further discusses how to identify a fake GSTIN and cross-check the tax rates charged on the invoice.

 Step 1: Go to https://www.gst.gov.in and click on ‘Search Taxpayer’ and ‘Search by GSTIN/UIN’

-If the GSTIN is incorrect: “The GSTIN/UIN that you have entered is invalid.
+However, if the GSTIN is incorrect, the message will be displayed as “The GSTIN/UIN that you have entered is invalid.
 Please enter a valid GSTIN/UIN.”

-Note: Even if the portal displays the message ‘Active pending verification’, the GSTIN is valid.
-It just means that the establishment has applied for GSTIN and the current number is provisional.
+Note: Even if the portal displays the message as ‘Active pending verification’, the GSTIN is valid.
+It just means that the establishment has applied for GSTIN, and the current number is provisional.

 After verifying the genuineness of the GSTIN, a customer needs to check the correctness of the GST rate charged.
 The customer can verify the GST rate by visiting the GST rate chart on the CBIC portal.You can also search either by HSN code or by product name using ClearTax’s “HSN Code List & GST Rate Finder”.